Fright Night: Filming

 Principal photography commenced on December 3, 1984, and wrapped on February 23, 1985.
 At the time of production, Fright Night was Columbia's lowest-budgeted film and they did not have high expectations for it, so they were focusing all of their attention on the John Travolta/Jamie Lee Curtis film Perfect, which they were certain was going to be a blockbuster.
 "They never even came to the set", Holland said.
 "I was left alone.
 It was totally my film without studio interference."

-Generally, filming went off without a hitch, but a few mishaps did occur, including an incident in which Ragsdale broke his ankle while running down a staircase.
+A few mishaps did occur during filming, including an incident in which Ragsdale broke his ankle while running down a staircase.
 The schedule had to be reorganized, but filming continued.
 "Nobody panicked.
 In fact, I think that the thing I'll remember most about this movie is everyone's spirit and humor."
 The cast and crew seemed to meld with a singular vision of making the best movie possible.
 Early in production, Holland invited Fangoria writer Abbie Bernstein to visit the set as often as she liked, and she took him up on his offer.
 Of the wrap party in March, Bernstein wrote, "It's fun and pleasant, but it lacks the intense camaraderie of the set."

+Filming took place at several locations around Los Angeles.
+The interiors were filmed at Laird International Studios with the now defunct Walt Disney "Residential Street" set at South Buena Vista Street, Burbank, used as the exteriors to both the Brewster and Dandrige Houses.
+The "Club Radio" nightclub sequence was shot at Young's Market Company Building, which had been also used as a nightclub in the 1984 film Body Double.